 We recognize the challenges and opportunities that first-generation students encounter and support them with specific programs as well as an overall sense of community and inclusiveness on our campuses.
 Students say they feel an immediate bond with the friendly campus community, like they belong here.

 Lakers also can create meaningful connections with faculty members.
-Outstanding faculty members – never graduate students or teaching assistants – teach every class.
+Outstanding faculty members are dedicated to teaching and getting to know their students.

 That faculty interaction helps contribute to the academic excellence you will experience at GVSU: